Allan Eugene Updegraff: Early life

-Updegraff was born into a Dutch Quaker family, the son of William Ross Updegraff and his wife Laura Alda (née Heberling) on February 14, 1883 in Grinnell, Iowa.
-After graduating from the public schools in Springfield, Missouri, he attended Drury College, also in Springfield, for a year.
+After graduating from the public schools in Springfield, Missouri, Updegraff attended Drury College, also in Springfield, for a year.
 In the Fall of 1903 he entered Yale University.
 During his freshman year he won the annual award for "excellence in English" for his paper on James Fenimore Cooper, for which he received a $30 prize.
 While at Yale Updegraff was the editor of the monthly college magazine, the Yale College Monthly.
 He also befriended Harry Sinclair Lewis (better known as simply Sinclair Lewis), a young, literary student, and the two became roommates.
 Before graduating from Yale, in October 1906, both Updegraff and Lewis dropped out of Yale.
 They joined Upton Sinclair's communist community in Englewood, New Jersey, called Helicon Hall.
 The two worked as janitors, although they had been promised by Sinclair that they would be allowed to pursue their literary careers, During their brief time there, Lewis became engaged to Upton Sinclair's secretary, Edith Summers.
 After a month, during which Lewis and Updegraff spent most of their time "carrying around beds and mattresses and tending a furnace that insisted upon going out," the two left and moved into a tenement on the lower east side in New York City, on Avenue B between Fourteenth and Fifteenth Streets.
-Updegraf did not remain in his new apartment very long, and in the summer of 1907 he and a friend, Joseph Barrat, began a journey on foot from New York to Fiji, by way of San Francisco, although some accounts had him going out west to seek fresher air to help him get over a bout of malaria.
+Updegraff did not remain in his new apartment very long, and in the summer of 1907 he and a friend, Joseph Barrat, began a journey on foot from New York to Fiji, by way of San Francisco, although some accounts had him going out west to seek fresher air to help him get over a bout of malaria.
 However, the two aborted their travels, and Updegraff returned to New York in October 1907.
 Upon his return he replaced his friend Sinclair Lewis in two important roles.
 First, he took over Lewis position as assistant editor at Transatlantic Tales, and second, he became engaged to Summers, after she broke up with Lewis.
 Neither move caused a rift in the friendship between Updegraff and Lewis.
 During this early part of his life Updegraff supported himself with a number of clerical positions, including at the Charity Organization Society and Publishers' Newspaper Syndicate.
 In 1908 Updegraff and Summers were married, and the couple had two children, a son and a daughter.
 However, the marriage did not last long, and the two were divorced in 1911.

-About 1914 he married Florence Maule Cooley, a noted suffragist.
+About 1914 he married Florence Mary Maule Cooley (1879–1949), a noted suffragist.
 They had a son, David Maule Updegraff in 1917.
+David was in the US Navy and Naval Reserves between 1942 and 1946, and later a scientist.
+He died in New York City in 2004.
+In 1925 Allan Eugene married his third wife, the freelance writer and fashion consultant Dora Loues Miller (1889–1968), who he remained married to for more than forty years, until his death in 1965.